Industry in Sweden

 Sweden - Industry

-On a year-on-year basis, industrial production increased 3.4% in April, contrasting the revised 0.3% dip logged in March (previously reported: -2.6% year-on-year).
-Annual average growth in industrial production picked up to 2.2% in April from 2.1% March.
+On a year-on-year basis, industrial production decreased 2.4% in December, contrasting the 0.4% increase in November.
+Annual average growth in industrial production slowed to 1.2% in December from 1.5% in November.

-FocusEconomics Consensus Forecast panelists project that industrial production will increase 1.7% in 2019, which is unchanged from last month’s forecast, and 1.4% in 2020.
+FocusEconomics Consensus Forecast panelists project that industrial production will increase 0.7% in 2020, which is up 0.1 percentage points from last month’s forecast, and 1.8% in 2021.

 Sweden - Industry Data